preactjs/preact-www/content/en/guide/v10/vdom-reference.md

 Preact core supports both `class` and `className` for setting the respective attribute/property.
 See [Preact's philosophy around raw attribute/property usage](/guide/v10/differences-to-react#raw-html-attributeproperty-names) for more discussion.

-Note that if values for *both* are provided on your VDOM node, note that `class` will normally be set as an attribute and `className` will be set as a property — but whichever one ends up being iterated last during the DOM diffing tends to clobber the other regardless.
+Iff values for *both* are provided on your VDOM node, note that `class` will the be set as an attribute (under normal circumstances) and `className` will be set as a property — but whichever one ends up being iterated last during the DOM diffing tends to clobber the other regardless.

 ## children